OpenHack/openhack.github.com/albuquerque/index.markdown

 ### Future Meeting

-October 16, 2014 at Convivium Coworking
 November 20, 2014 at Convivium Coworking
-December 18, 2014 at Convivium Coworking
+December 18, 2014 CANCELLED
+January 15, 2015 at TBD

 ### Previous Meetings

+* October 16, 2014 at Convivium Coworking
 * September 18, 2014 at Convivium Coworking.
 * August 21, 2014 at Convivium Coworking.
 * July 17, 2014 at Convivium Coworking.